NAIDOC Week: meet Cody Skinner!

-I also do community engagement at shopping centres and community expos to talk to locals about House with No Steps and human rights.
+I also do community engagement at shopping centres and community expos to talk to locals about Aruma and human rights.
 I have spoken to over 2,500 people.

 Recently, I undertook training in personal development to improve my skills in the peer mentor program, and this training has opened up more opportunities for me.

 I also get involved in our human rights committee, which meets four times a year.
 It’s an interesting group where we can discuss human rights topics and how we can improve services for people living with a disability.